 - Replace the filter in your furnace.

-- Consider having a heating professional check your heating system to ensure optimal performance and discover minor problems before they turn into costly major repairs.
+- Consider having a heating professional, like someone from Boulden Brothers, check your heating system to ensure optimal performance and discover minor problems before they turn into costly major repairs.

 - Clean your ducts to better your heating system’s efficiency as well as to reduce household dust and to provide relief to those with respiratory problems.